Searchlight2/Searchlight2/README.md

 * No further installation is required for the software
 * Next, you will need to install Python (3+) and the libraries Scipy and Numpy.
 [Here is an online guide](https://wiki.python.org/moin/BeginnersGuide/Download)
 * Next, you will need to install R. We recommend doing so via RStudio (choose the free version).
 [Here is an online guide](https://rstudio.com/products/rstudio/download/)
-* Finally, you will need to install several widely used R-packages: ggplot2, ggrepel, reshape, ggridges, amap, grid, gridExtra, gtable, igraph, network, GGally, ggwordcloud, ggfittext.
+* Finally, you will need to install several widely used R-packages: ggplot2, ggrepel, reshape, ggridges, amap, grid, gridExtra, gtable, ggplotify, igraph, network, GGally, ggwordcloud, ggfittext.
 [Here is an online guide](https://www.datacamp.com/community/tutorials/r-packages-guide)
 * If you also want to use the Shiny app feature you will need to install these additional R packages: shiny, shinyFiles, fs, shinycssloaders, graphics, dplyr.

 If you do not pre-install the R libraries Searchlight2 will run successfully and produce plot R code and reports, however it won't be able to generate the actual images.